How to put butane in a cigar lighter

 If my lighter resists purging, I check for any blockages in the refill valve and clean it gently.
 This is usually effective as I find that about 10% of lighters might have issues due to clogging.

-Paso 2: Llenar el encendedor con butano
+Paso 2: Llena el encendedor con butano

 Choose the correct butane